pefuer/sax_ts/README.md

 By default, a timeseries of length 128 is used.
 For comparison, the code also contains a shorter time series which is very similar to the above-mentioned paper (see line sax_dash.py:130).

+## Instructions Python 3.9.2
+Use `requirements.txt` to install dependencies.
+Tested with Python 3.9.2 / Windows.

-## Instructions
+## Instructions Anaconda
-After cloning the repository, run the following commands (assuming you are using Anaconda)
+After cloning the repository, run the following commands

 1. `conda create -n saxts dash numpy scipy`
 2. `conda activate saxts`